Pros and Cons of Opening a Demat Account

 The shift to an electronic trading system has completely changed the overview of the Indian stock market.
-With Demat accounts becoming compulsory, several formerly associated issues with holding physical shares, such as loss, stamp duty costs, theft, forgery, misplacement, and other negative attributes, have either been completely eradicated or minimised substantially.
-So while it is compulsory to have a Demat account to trade in the stock market, let's view some of the pros and cons of Demat account.
+With Demat Accounts becoming compulsory, several formerly associated issues with holding physical shares, such as loss, stamp duty costs, theft, forgery, misplacement, and other negative aspects have either been completely eradicated or minimised substantially.
+So, while it is compulsory to have a Demat Account to trade in the stock market, let's view some of the pros and cons of having Demat account.

-With your Demat account, you can easily facilitate asset liquidation.
-In the past, doing so was formerly a cumbersome and challenging task when assets were held in their physical form.
-But today, you can buy and sell securities and save them in your Demat account, take a loan against your shares or mutual funds, among others, when you hold your financial assets in their dematerialized format.
+With your Demat Account, you can easily facilitate asset liquidation.
+In the past, doing so was a cumbersome and challenging task when assets were held in their physical form.
+Today, you can buy and sell securities and save them in your Demat Account, take a loan against your shares or mutual funds, among others, when you hold your financial assets in their dematerialized format.

-One of the most prominent advantages of holding a Demat account is the elimination of the odd-lot issue.
+One of the most prominent advantages of holding a Demat Account is the elimination of the odd-lots issue.
 Previously, you could only sell physical shares in lots.
-Today, if you choose to buy and sell even a single share, you can do so with your Demat account.
+Today, if you choose to buy and sell even a single share, you can do so with your Demat Account.

-Your Demat account not only stores your stock securities but can also hold all other financial securities in their dematerialized form, such as Exchange-Traded Funds (ETFs), Unit-Linked Insurance Policies (ULIPs), bonds, debentures, mutual funds, Sovereign Gold Bonds (SGBs) and more.
+Your Demat Account not only stores your stocks but can also hold all other financial securities in their dematerialized form, such as Exchange-Traded Funds (ETFs), Unit-Linked Insurance Policies (ULIPs), bonds, debentures, mutual funds, Sovereign Gold Bonds (SGBs) and more.
 Having all assets under one roof can allow you to monitor and track your investments quickly.
 Besides, it is also helpful when filing your income tax as you can view all your assets in one place.

 Additional Read: Why you need economic moat in your portfolio

 Since you can easily access your Demat account online and on any Internet device, you may be tempted to trade frequently.
-The ease with which your Demat account offers to trade from any place, may result in continuous buying and selling that could affect your wealth creation goals, especially if you have financial objectives to meet.
+The ease with which you can trade from any place may result in continuous buying and selling that could affect your wealth creation goals, especially if you have financial objectives to meet.
 Besides, you may be lured to indulge in short-term trading rather than focusing on long-term investing.

 Having a Demat account may not require you to be a tech expert.
 However, you would need to know how to operate the account, monitor, transact, track among other skills.
 And for that you would have to know and learn some tech skills to a certain extent.

-So, if you are eager to trade in the stock market, it can help to know that having a Demat account is a prerequisite to transacting directly on the stock market.
-Opening a Demat account with a well-established, full-service stockbroker can give you the necessary tools and information you need to trade safely and securely in the stock market.
+So, if you are eager to trade in the stock market, it can help to know that having a Demat Account is a prerequisite to transacting directly in the stock market.
+Opening a Demat Account with a well-established, full-service stockbroker can give you the necessary tools and information you need to trade safely and securely in the stock market.